aitorfernandez/swiftify/README.md

 # Screenshots

-Below is a preview of some components from the homepage:
+Below is a preview of some components from the dashboard-page:

 <p align="center">
   <img src="screenshots/dashboard.png" alt="Dashboard" width="96%"/>